LANDTexture: Alumni Accolades

 Project updates and career developments from Landscape Architecture program alumni.

-Steve Troost is the campus planner in Infrastructure Planning and Facilities and played a key role in the development of Vision 2050, an integrated facilities and land use plan for MSU.
+Steve Troost is the campus planner for the Infrastructure Planning and Facilities department at MSU and has played a key role in the development of Vision 2050, an integrated facilities and land use plan for the university.

-Steve Troost and Bill Beekman VP were interviewed by MSU Today.
-They talk about Vision 2050’s place in MSU 2030.
-On this episode of MSU Today, a conversation on progress and implementation of a key objective in the Stewardship and Sustainability theme of the MSU 2030 strategic plan.
+Steve Troost and Vice President for Strategic Initiatives at MSU, Bill Beekman, were interviewed by MSU Today.
+They talked about Vision 2050’s place in MSU 2030 and led a conversation on progress and implementation of a key objective in the Stewardship and Sustainability theme of the MSU 2030 strategic plan.
 The strategic plan calls for a new University Comprehensive Facilities and Land Use Plan that embeds diversity, equity, and inclusion; faculty, staff, and student success; and sustainable health in the physical environment of MSU’s campuses and facilities.

 Exceptional Emerging Professional Award | Abigail Reimel, Class of 2018